ibexa/documentation-developer/docs/guide/content_rendering/templates/template_configuration.md

 - `asset_image` - used when an image asset is embedded in another Content item

 The built-in views have built-in default templates.
-You can define any other custom views, but need to specifically define custom templates for them.
+You can define any other custom views.
+For each custom view, you must define a custom template.

 ## View rules and matching